kfoofw/nba-shot-chart-streamlit/README.md

     <img src="./img/nba-shot-chart-streamlit.gif" width = 800>
 </p>

+__Special Note:__ I tried deploying this on a Heroku container and AWS EC2 instance, but the live data scrapping/updates does not work.
+This is because the NBA Stats website apparently has a blacklist of IP addresses that includes them.
+Others have faced similar issues with this when they deployed similar live scrapping instances on cloud service providers as shown [here](https://www.reddit.com/r/sportsanalytics/comments/77xjhn/nba_stats_api_blocking_aws/).

 ## Deployment Method 1
 To set up the app, clone the repo and install the requirements.
 Thereafter, you can run the `streamlit` command to set it up, and open the relevant url on your local browser.